Sunday, 2 March 2025

 What is the fine mesh bottom screen used for?
 Should I use it?

 The fine mesh bottom screen is there to act as another filter to prevent grain escaping from the malt pipe.
-There are mixed opinions on this and I've heard that Kegland have stopped supplying these with new Brewzilla units.
-Personally, I have used the fine mesh screen once, then stopped using it and haven't noticed any difference.
-There are reports that the finer mesh screen can lead to a stuck sparge.
+There are mixed opinions on this but we've heard that KegLand have stopped supplying these with new BrewZilla units.

 What is the top screen used for?
 Should I use it?

-The top screen is used to help distribute the water evenly over the grainbed when you are recirculating your wort and when you are sparging.
-If you don't use it, you'll likely end up with 'channeling' occurring which is where the water creates a single/direct path through the grain bed which reduces efficiency.
-Yes, you should use it.
+The top screen is used to help distribute the water evenly over the grain bed when you are recirculating your wort and sparging.
+If you don't use it, you can end up with 'channeling' occurring which is where the water creates a single/direct path through the grain bed which reduces efficiency.

 What does the overflow pipe do?